“It’s rude to keep a lady waiting.”

 Back to Metal Gear Solid: After Meryl is shot and taken prisoner, her father-masquerading-as-uncle, Roy Campbell, tells Snake of Meryl: “She’s a soldier.
 She knows that prisoners are a part of war.
 She joined up of her own free will.
 I’m sure she was prepared for this.”
 Snake immediately disagrees with Campbell, saying, “No, you’re wrong.
 Meryl thought she had to become a soldier, thought it was the only way.
 She said she thought it would bring her closer to her dead father.”

-It is the above conversation between Snake and Campbell that confirms beyond a doubt that Meryl has no agency of her own and that her life has been led by men.
+It is in this conversation between Snake and Campbell that it is confirmed beyond a doubt that Meryl has no agency of her own and that her life has been led by men.